JRGPower/aire-logic-medi-score/README.md

 ## Database

 The data will not persist between each load of the app, it will be re-seeded from the seed-data.json.
-For data to persist, the docker-compose.yml can be modified to use a local volume to the following:
+To stop the db from seeding on each build, and for the data to persist, the docker-compose.yml can be modified to the following to use volumes:

 ```
 version: "3"